[wpforms id=”16350″]

 Generally speaking, no liability attaches to a non-negligent vehicle owner for the actions of a car thief.
 Examples of stolen vehicle accidents include a vehicle that slams into a group of cars parked along the curbside that bounces back into several other cars stopped at a red light.
 Suddenly, the damaged vehicle darts off into the night, never to be seen again.

 This fleeing vehicle scenario is quite common and often involves someone on drugs, drunk, or everything.
-And even if a thief has their insurance coverages, their carrier will likely not cover them or others.
+And even if a thief has insurance coverage, their carrier will likely not cover them or others.
 It would go against public policy to cover the thief’s intentional immoral acts.

-The majority of states follow the common law rule barring the owner of a stolen vehicle from civil liability for personal injury damages arising out of a crash, causing bodily injury, death, or property damage.
+Most states follow the common law rule barring the owner of a stolen vehicle from civil liability for personal injury damages arising out of a crash, causing bodily injury, death, or property damage.
 Theft involves the non-consensual taking of property.
-Since the owner did not give express or implied permission, liability cannot be imputed to a vehicle owner unless the theft was foreseeable in the way you made the car available to be taken.
+Since the owner did not give express or implied permission, liability cannot be attributed to a vehicle owner unless the theft was foreseeable in how you made the car available to be taken.

-Similar to an attractive nuisance for a child, if you store the car in such a way as to attract those who lacked sufficient skill and knowledge to operate it safely, you could still face liability.
-Again, foresee-ability is what matters.
+Similar to an attractive nuisance for a child, if you store the car in such a way as to attract those who lack sufficient skill and knowledge to operate it safely, you could still face liability.
+Again, foreseeability is what matters.
 For example, did you leave your keys in a running car in the middle of Compton near a halfway house for substance abuse parolees?
-Was there a prior theft of your vehicle based upon you not having sufficient anti-theft measures in place?
+Was there a prior theft of your vehicle based on your lack of sufficient anti-theft measures?
 Or was building security negligent in failing to protect your car?
 Maybe they have some liability too?

 So generally, from a legal perspective, if a foreseeable consequence of your action or inaction was vehicle theft and a car crash, liability attaches for any damages resulting from a stolen vehicle collision.
 If so, the registered owner could be liable in tort for any severe injury or wrongful death to another person, even if a thief took the car!